furplag/relic/README.md

 shorthands to use stream API .
 ### Trebchet
 functional interfaces which against some problems when handling exceptions in lambda expression .
+### Deamtiet
+converting between each instant values represented by some of (different) time scale, e.g.) epoch millis, unix date, julian date and something .

 ## License
 Code is under the [Apache License v2](LICENSE).